kskumaree/CAN_Visualiser_GUI/CAN_Visualiser_V2/readme.md

 # Can Visualiser
-V2
-Modern UI Theme with Dark Mode
+V1

 ## Installation Guide

-Open CAN_Visualiser_V2 Folder in a Code Editor (Eg. VS Code) Open Terminal with current folder and run the following commands.
+Open CAN_Visualiser Folder in a Code Editor (Eg. VS Code) Open Terminal with current folder and run the following commands.

 '''bat